mmpashby/mmpashby.github.io/_posts/2024-06-24-observability.md

 ![late night hacking](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbGtremM0eXZoMTMzY3U3M2JjeHNqeWJoanE4MHNuZjhlanY2ZnF3ZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/UqxVRm1IaaIGk/giphy.gif)

-Next up we have something called a Uinvsersally Unique Identifier (uuid) v4 `6459ffe1-ea53-4044-aaa3-bf902868f730`, which is basically a randonly generated id to represent the generated request ID in this example.
+Next up we have something called a Universally unique identifier (uuid) v4 `6459ffe1-ea53-4044-aaa3-bf902868f730`, which is basically a randonly generated id to represent the generated request ID.
 This request ID is important, to help chain events/units of work together for a given request.

 We have a `GET` request next, which is one of the [HTTP verbs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
-It is useful to know the HTTP method used when making a request to a service/web app.
+It is useful to know the HTTP method used when making a request to a service or web app.

 We then see a request path `/`.
 In this case, this is the root path of the application/service.
 We then see `::1` which is the host network address, an [IPv6](https://en.wikipedia.org/wiki/IPv6) localhost address.

-Finally, we have the requiest start time with the timezone UTC offset `2021-02-23 13:26:23 -0800`.
+Finally, we have the request start time with the timezone UTC offset `2021-02-23 13:26:23 -0800`.
+This is also important to know when the request hit your service or web app, so that you can accurately piece together the events up until a given point.

-This was just purely a random example of how an application/service might log a message.
+This was just purely a random example of how an application or service might log a message.
 There are many other examples out there where a lot of the formatting choices are relatively sensible out-of-the-box.
 I give another piece of advice to always find a good logging library for your chosen programming language, unless the standard library logger is really good already.
 You shouldn't want to reinvent the wheel for something like logging, just pick the most popular and easy to use open source solution.
 If you wan't to make modifications, then fork it, and create a new package, but always [inner source](https://en.wikipedia.org/wiki/Inner_source) it for your engineering team to encourage internal contributions.
+For example, the software engineers in your org might want to add standardised fields, or even masking of data before it is sent out on the wire.

 ![Teamwork!](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdTA4NnYzc3hieHBoeHhxN3JvdWZodjBxMGJtd3E0ZGxweTdjeG5uayZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/dSetNZo2AJfptAk9hp/giphy.gif)